Classic Halloween Night Movies features:

 However, Trick r Treat is at its most fascinating when exploring its link to the festive movie, in particular, A Christmas Carol.
-Here we are given one of the creepiest yet weirdly cute killers ever committed to film Sam, the spirit of Halloween past and present.
+Here we are given one of the creepiest and weirdly cute killers ever committed to film, Sam, who is, in essence, the spirit of Halloween past and present.
 So grab some pumpkin-shaped snacks, dim the lights and enter a world of glorious Halloween inspired comic book horror.

 READ MORE: HOCUS POCUS